What is employee engagement?

 Engagement is the result of a set of conditions, while mindset is a choice.

 Although one cannot become engaged simply by wanting it very badly, everyone has the power to determine their own mindset.
-Indeed, mindset is the way we chose to look at our life, professional or otherwise.
+Indeed, mindset is the way we choose to look at our life, professional or otherwise.

 Do I have the willpower, the ability to step back and reframe myself to be in the right mental state to be at my best today, tomorrow, every day? - Michel Coupal, Director of Research and Development, Proaction International